logstash/cookbook/recipes/rsyslog-agent/index.md

 tags: getting started, rsyslog
 ---

 * Goal: Show how to use rsyslog as a local agent to ship logs to logstash.
+TEST
 * Target audience: Users who, for whatever reason, cannot or will not deploy the logstash agent to some or all servers.